The leading coefficient of the $L^2$-Alexander torsion: Examples from the Borromean rings

 As an example, we consider the case when $\gamma=0$ and $\alpha>0$ in more details: we get $d=0$ and from the expression of $S_t$, also

 where the third equality comes from the relation $s=[b,[a,c^{-1}]]$ in $G$.

-Note that the second term $U_0$ of each entry in the previous matrix is of one of the forms $\pm R_g, \pm (R_g - \id)R_h$ or $\pm (R_g - \id)(R_h-\id)$ with $g,h \in G$ not equal to the neutral element of $G$ (this can be checked by the fact that they have non trivial abelianizations in $G^{ab}\cong \Z^3$), and all these operators are injective with Fuglede-Kadison determinant $1$ by Proposition \ref{prop:op_det} (6) and \cite[Section 3.2]{Lu02} (notably the fact that the Fuglede-Kadison determinant is multiplicative on injective operators).
+Note that the second term $U_0$ of each entry in the previous matrix is of one of the forms $\pm R_g, \pm (R_g - \id)R_h$ or $\pm (R_g - \id)(R_h-\id)$ with $g,h \in G$ not equal to the neutral element of $G$ (this can be checked by the fact that they have non trivial abelianizations in $G^{ab}\cong \Z^3$), and all these operators are injective with Fuglede-Kadison determinant $1$ by Proposition \ref{prop:op_det} (6) (where the $t$ in the proposition is $1$ here) and \cite[Section 3.2]{Lu02} (notably the fact that the Fuglede-Kadison determinant is multiplicative on injective operators).
 This concludes the proof of the claim.

 It now follows from the claim and the upper semi-continuity of the Fuglede-Kadison determinant \cite[Section 3.7]{Lu02} that